Programming Guide

 end

-2012-08-30 15:37:29.474 I [48308:main] Supplier -- logger is accessible from instance methods
+2012-08-30 15:37:29.474 I [48308:main] Supplier -- Accessible from instance methods

 logger.info("Hello World")

-logger.debug("Debugging information to aid with problem determination")
+logger.debug("Information to aid problem determination")

-logger.info("Informational message such as request received")
+logger.info("Something normal happened, such as a request received")

 logger.error("An error occurred during processing")